 Avoid the stagnation of trading alone, and check out this daily training and learning option.

 Flipping the switch in a bear market

-Traders who follow Chandler’s lead can learn how he develops his flip-the-switch framework that allows him to decode market structure and reveal liquidity.
+Traders who follow Simpler trading lead can learn how they develop his flip-the-switch framework that allows to decode market structure and reveal liquidity.

 No one can predict exact movement in the stock market, but traders can learn to understand how and why the market moves like it does.
 This market is volatile and tough, and conditions won’t change anytime soon.